Collections

 More Information

-The Opioid Industry Documents Archive (OIDA) was created by UCSF and JHU as a public resource to aid in navigating these document collections.
+The UCSF-JHU Opioid Industry Documents Archive (OIDA) was created by UCSF and JHU as a public resource to aid in navigating these document collections.
 OIDA is wholly committed to the principles of universal access to information and intellectual freedom and makes its collections freely available to all so that users can exercise their judgement and expertise in interpreting the documents in the broader context of available information and scientific inquiry.
 The description of any particular document on this website does not imply OIDA's judgement of its content.
 While we have made every effort to provide accurate information about the archive's resources, this website may contain inadvertent descriptive or typographical errors.
 We reserve the right to make changes and corrections at any time, without notice.
 Please contact us at opioidarchive@jh.edu or industrydocuments@ucsf.edu with any questions.